quehole/ServerCloner/README.md

+## ServerCloner

-## ServerCloner is a tool that clones any Discord server of your choice.
+A tool that clones any Discord server of your choice.

-# This project was made to make your life easier, instead of spending hours trying to make your server as beautiful as possible you can simply clone a server with this tool.
+This project was made to make your life easier, instead of spending hours trying to make your server as beautiful as possible you can simply clone a server with this tool.

-## How to use?
+## How do I use it?

 ```typescript
 $ pnpm i